linpengcheng/PurefunctionPipelineDataflow/README.md

     have and only one leader (`the scheduling function of warehouse`).
   - A single leader helps to enhance the certainty and predictability of task execution.
-  - Multiple leaders will cause any leader to lose control of the execution of the task, resulting in unpredictable results, And destroy the results of using dynamic programming to achieve global optimization.
+  - Multiple leaders will cause any leader to lose control of the execution of the task, produce unpredictable results, and destroy the results of using dynamic programming to achieve global optimization.

 - Single form